 10 Questions to Ask an Engineering Recruiter

-7. What is the company culture like?
+6. What is the company culture like?

 9. What does the interview process look like?

-Want more job-searching tips?
-Working with an experienced engineering recruiter like Strom Minnesota can help you prepare for any job interview and take the hard work out of finding positions.
 Don’t waste your time scouring the internet for job postings or waste time applying with multiple individual employers.
 Strom Minnesota takes all the hard work out of the job search, so you can find a new position faster.

 Strom Minnesota is an engineering and technical recruitment agency that specializes in high-skilled job candidates for highly technical positions.
 We facilitate contract employment, project staffing, temp-to-perm and direct hire opportunities.
 Industries served include IT, engineering, electrical engineering, mechanical engineering, and manufacturing.
 We are affiliated with Strom Engineering, a national staffing and recruitment agency.